 A food diary can help track what and how much you ate.
 It can also be an excellent place to reflect and record how you felt before, during, and after eating.
 This can help you identify emotional patterns related to binge eating.
-Once you’re aware of these patterns, you’ll be able to remember things that may be triggering your eating and be better prepared to deal with them in the future.
+Once you’re aware of these patterns, you’ll be able to remember things that may be triggering you as how to curb late night cravings and be better prepared to deal with them in the future.
 There is evidence that people who independently monitor their food intake by keeping a log are more likely to lose weight than those who do not.

 - Get enough sleep

 People with binge eating disorders may benefit from sleeping more.
 When you don’t get enough sleep and wake up tired, your body may crave sugar-rich foods to help give you a boost of energy.
 Getting enough sleep can help with this obsessive eating, improve your mood and help control your appetite.